Firebreather (comics)

 Firebreather is a comic book created by Phil Hester and Andy Kuhn and published by Image Comics.
-The series focuses on the life of a teenage half-dragon.
+Set in the Image Universe, the series focuses on the life of a teenage half-dragon Duncan Rosenblatt.
 The story has been told in a mini-series (2003) and a one-shot (2004).
-An ongoing series started in May 2008, and a movie based on the series aired on Cartoon Network on November 24, 2010.
+An ongoing series started in May 2008, and a film based on the series aired on Cartoon Network on November 24, 2010.
+Following the publication of a crossover series, The Pact, Duncan was incorporated into Invincible as a supporting character.

 Publication history

-The character was originally part of a Young Avengers proposal that Hester put together for Marvel Comics, initially conceived to be the son of Fin Fang Foom, a concept later referenced in the Marvel Comics series Unbelievable Gwenpool.
+The character was originally part of a Young Avengers proposal that Hester put together for Marvel Comics, initially conceived to be the son of Fin Fang Foom, a concept later referenced in the Marvel Comics series The Unbelievable Gwenpool.

 It was reworked into a miniseries at Image Comics in 2003.
 A one-shot followup, The Iron Saint was published in 2004.
 The character returned in an ongoing series in 2008.
-Only two issues of the ongoing series were published, leaving the story unfinished.
+Four issues of the ongoing series were published, followed by a third volume in 2010.
+Two issues of this Holmgang story were released, leaving the series unfinished.

 Plot

 Early life

 Duncan Rosenblatt is the son of the human Margaret Rosenblatt and the 100 ft. dragon Belloc who rules over the monsters.
 This makes Duncan a hybrid of both species.
+He gains powers because of this with a side effect of physical reptilian traits and recurring temperamental issues.